divio/divio-cloud-docs/introduction/wagtail-04-add-application.rst

 More complex configuration
 --------------------------

-See :ref:`tutorial-application-configuration` from basic Django tutorial pathway.
+See :ref:`tutorial-application-configuration` from the basic Django tutorial pathway.
 This includes some further configuration examples that it is good to know about.